 Use a Mac and the included Wireless Keyboard?
-As nice as it is, I prefer the Wired Keyboard because it’s just as light, just as thin, doesn’t need battery replacement (even though the Wireless Keyboard only needs new batteries once every 7-9 months), and because it has a number pad.
+As nice as it is, I prefer the Wired Keyboard because it’s just as light, just as thin, and doesn’t need battery replacement (even though the Wireless Keyboard only needs new batteries once every 7-9 months), and because it has a number pad.
 It’s a full keyboard.
-That’s the only real difference, and for some reason Apple won’t make a Wireless keyboard with an included Numpad.
+That’s the only real difference, and for some reason, Apple won’t make a Wireless keyboard with an included Numpad.
 This is just like the Logitech K380 and the MS Wedge Keyboard, both of which do not have a Numpad.
 Otherwise, it would have been the best keyboard.

-The Satechi Bluetooth Wireless Smart Keypad is the solution to your spreadsheet-writing, phone number adding, number crunching needs.
+The Satechi Bluetooth Wireless Smart Keypad is the solution to your spreadsheet-writing, phone number adding, and number-crunching needs.
 No more painfully working through the horizontal number bar for any number longer than three digits.
 Are you interested in a keyboard that allows you to actuate commands faster than most standard gaming keyboards?
 Read our Razer Blackwidow ultimate mass effect edition review.

 Thin keys provide a very flat feel, though they lack the tactile and responsive click to make keypresses feel like keypresses.
 I was surprised at how numb the keys actually are; for a quick number or two you’d hardly notice, but for significant typing, it’s all too easy to mistype because you aren’t sure that you pressed the key in the first place.